Ultrablessed

-Ultrablessed (Stylized as ULTRABLESSED) is the 5th studio album of the Pinoy rock band Sponge Cola under Universal Records.
-The album is composed of 11 tracks, and it was released on January 31, 2014.
+Ultrablessed (Stylized as ULTRABLESSED) is the fifth studio album of the Pinoy rock band Sponge Cola.
+The album is composed of 11 tracks, and it was released on January 31, 2014 under Universal Records.
 This album shows the journey and friendship of the members of the band for the past 10 years and also shows some new and fresh musical arrangements and quality which shows the showmanship of Sponge Cola.

-The first single from the album is "Kailangan Kita".
+The first single from Ultrablessed is "Kailangan Kita".

 The deluxe edition was bundled with a maximum capacity DVD for a limited release.
-On 2015, Ultrablessed Thank You Edition was released on February 14, 2015.
+Ultrablessed Thank You Edition was released on February 14, 2015.